Signs That You Might Need a Different Therapist For Your Mental Health

 Additionally, if you ask your therapist to change their approach for you to feel more comfortable and they refuse because they are the therapist, they may not be respecting your goals or wishes as the client.
 Although they are professionals, you are hiring them for a service, and unhelpful commentary may do more harm than healing.

-There are times when you might feel worse after a therapy session if you are experiencing challenging symptoms or talked about complex topics during therapy.
+There are times when you might feel worse after a therapy session if you are experiencing challenging symptoms or talking about complex topics during therapy.
 Therapy can be difficult and may push you to dig into profound emotions and discuss painful experiences.
+Feeling worse after a session or two may not indicate red flags, but if it continues or you start to dread attending sessions, it can be indicative of a problem.

-However, as you continue through your sessions and treatment, you may eventually leave feeling that you had a breakthrough or made progress.
-Over time, if you can look back to your first session and see that you’ve made changes for the better, it may mean therapy is working.
+Over time, if you can look back on your first session and see that you’ve made changes for the better, it may mean therapy is working.
 If you’ve attended several sessions and feel worse than before, you can choose to let your therapist know.
 If you aren't satisfied with their solutions, it may signify an opportunity to change providers.

 6. Appointments are never available